Nell Campbell

-Laura Elizabeth Campbell (born 24 May 1953), better known as Nell Campbell or by her stage name Little Nell, is an Australian actress, singer, and former club owner.
+Laura Elizabeth Campbell (born 24 May 1953), better known as Nell Campbell or by her stage name Little Nell, is an Australian actress, singer and former club owner.
 She is best known for her role as Columbia in the 1975 film The Rocky Horror Picture Show, and the original stage play from which it was adapted.
 Campbell released her EP, The Musical World of Little Nell (Aquatic Teenage Sex & Squalor), through A&M Records in 1978.
-She appeared as Nurse Ansalong in the 1981 film Shock Treatment.
+She appeared as Nurse Ansalong in the 1981 film Shock Treatment, the sequel of Rocky Horror Picture Show.
+In 1984, she appeared as Beth in the BAFTA and Oscar Award-winning drama film The Killing Fields.

 Early life

 Campbell was born in Sydney, to Ruth and Ross Campbell.
 Ross, a writer, referred to her as "Little Nell" (after a character in Charles Dickens' The Old Curiosity Shop) in his family life column in the Sydney Daily Telegraph.
-She grew up with three siblings: Sally, Patrick, and Cressida.
-Elder sister Sally was a property master, a set designer, and (subsequently) a fashion designer; younger sister Cressida Campbell is an artist; elder brother Patrick (who died in 2020) was a solar engineer at the University of New South Wales.
+She grew up with three siblings: Sally, Patrick and Cressida.
+Elder sister Sally was a property master, a set designer and (subsequently) a fashion designer; younger sister Cressida Campbell is an artist; elder brother Patrick (who died in 2020) was a solar engineer at the University of New South Wales.
 Nell began dancing when she was 10, in order to remain healthy following being diagnosed with hepatitis A. She was called Laura E. Campbell until the age of about 17, when she went by the nickname "Sonny" (pronounced to rhyme with "Donny"), short for "Sonata".
 She attended high school at Abbotsleigh School for Girls in Sydney, supporting herself as a waitress.